drewdeponte/vim-ping-cursor/README.md

 ### Initial Impetus

 Let me start out by explaining a scenario that happens to me at work on a relatively regular basis.
-I often find myself working deep in the ticket of code, when all of the sudden I am distracted by another co-worker asking a question or simply making some noise.
+I often find myself working deep in the thicket of code, when all of the sudden I am distracted by another co-worker asking a question or simply making some noise.
 I found not being able to find my cursor quickly frustrating.